Would You Like to Play a Game? Check One Out from the Library

 Board games on hold at the Library

-For example, Broken and Beautiful is a game where players collect Japanese pottery.
-At the start of each round, players decide if they want to collect or sell in exchange for gold (to pay for repairs).
+For example, Broken and Beautiful is a game about Japanese pottery.
+At the start of each round, players acquire bowls, cups, and tea jars, or sell works in exchange for gold (to pay for repairs).

 "And what is broken becomes more valuable in the scoring at the end of the game," he says, "if you have managed to repair it."